Conditions and Procedures

 Vascular Ultrasound Clinic

-Westmead Specialist Vascular Services is a state-of-the-art Doppler ultrasound clinic located in our suites next to Westmead Private Hospital as well as at in our rooms at Norwest Private Hospital.
+Western Sydney Vascular is a state-of-the-art Doppler ultrasound clinic located in our suites next to Westmead Private Hospital as well as in our rooms at Norwest Private Hospital.

 Ask your GP for a direct referral to our clinic which is open 8:00am-3.30pm Monday to Fridays.